-For the convenience of partner schools ADU shares the syllabus/ content book from which the papers are developed.
-This content book is designed class wise and topic wise based on the content prescribed under Punjab Text Book Board so that the partner school knows the parameter through which their students will be assessed.
+ADU prepares and regulates the syllabus/ content book from which papers are developed.
+Content Book is a helping tool which is designed for class wise syllabus related guidance to facilitate the partner schools.
+It is designed class wise and topic wise based on the contents prescribed under Punjab Text Book Board so that the partner schools may know about standardized parameter through which their students will be assessed.

 (ii) Development of Model Papers

 Subject Specialists prepare the model papers for all classes.
 The purpose of these model papers is to guide the school teachers and principals about QAT pattern and marking scheme.
-After preparing the model papers, ADU uploads these model papers on PEF website so that all schools may access model papers and prepare students accordingly.
-Following model paper are uploaded on the website:
+After preparing the model papers, ADU uploads these model papers on PEF website so that all schools may access model papers and prepare students for exams accordingly.
+Following model papers are readily available on the website:

 - Model Papers for Regular QATs